Indian Prime Minister Narendra Modi delivers international re-election speech in the United Arab Emirates - ExBulletin

 Terrorism, with each passing day, takes new forms and poses new challenges to humanity.
 Even climate-related challenges are getting worse with time, Modi said.
 On the one hand, there are domestic concerns and, on the other, international systems appear to be in disarray.
 And in the midst of all this, every government faces a very big challenge: maintaining its relevance.

-He added: “It is as a friend of the world that India moves forward.”
+He added: “It is as a friend to the world that India moves forward. »

 Modi's arrival came as Indian police on Tuesday used tear gas and arrested some farmers who clashed with them and tried to break barricades. blocking their way to New Delhi to demand guaranteed prices for crops.
 In 2021, farmers camped out for months in Indian capital after Modi withdrew controversial farm laws which had triggered previous events.